A cost-benefit analysis of cross-lingual transfer methods: Results

 \subsection{Natural Language Inference Task}

 This section analyzes the results for the natural language inference task in the same four experiments done before for the QA task.
 The results are shown in Table~\ref{table:results_nli}.

-BERT-pt fine-tuned on the translated MNLI (row 3) achieves the best performance, which is 1 point above the BERT-en models fine-tuned on MNLI-en (rows 4-5) and up to 4 points above the zero-shot approach (row 2).
+BERT fine-tuned on the translated MNLI (rows 3-4) achieves the best performance in two of the three languages, and it is 2 to 3 points above the BERT-en models fine-tuned on MNLI-en (rows 7-8) and almost up to 5 points above the zero-shot approach (row 2).
+For German, the best performance is the BERT-en model evaluated on a translated test set (row 8).
 In this case, it is not so easy to appoint the best method considering all of our standards of comparison, because in addition to performance, we need to take into account the time and the added cost to translate the training dataset or the translation at inference time.

-Fine-tuning BERT-pt on translated MNLI provides the best performance metrics (row 3), but as shown in Table~\ref{table:translation2}, translating MNLI could be relatively expensive if using a commercial API.
-An open-source model is considerably cheaper and takes approximately 2 hours to translate almost 400,000 examples.
-The translate-infer method in row 4 has the advantage of using the original dataset in English, but it requires translation to English in every example during inference.
-Considering a batch size of 32, the translation of ASSIN2 added 0.78 seconds per batch during inference.
+Fine-tuning BERT on translated MNLI (rows 3-4) provides the best performance metrics in two of three languages, but as shown in Table~\ref{table:main_results}, translating MNLI could be relatively expensive if using a commercial API.
+An open-source model is considerably cheaper and takes up to 2 hours to translate almost 400,000 examples.
+The translate-infer method (rows 5-8) has the advantage of using the original training set in English, but it requires translation to English in every example during inference, causing additional latency to the system.
 On the other hand, the zero-shot method has the advantage of not requiring translation, but its performance is lower than the two best cross-lingual approaches.
 In summary, the choice of the best NLI system is highly dependent on the requirements of the application in which the model will be used and the financial resources available for development and deployment.

-Furthermore, all of our four cross-lingual approaches achieve good results compared to the model directly fine-tuned on ASSIN2 (row 1).
-This shows that in the absence of datasets in the target language, a cross-lingual approach is an excellent solution to data scarcity.
+Furthermore, all of our four cross-lingual approaches achieve good results compared to the model directly fine-tuned on a dataset originally made in Portuguese (row 1).
+This shows that, in the absence of datasets in the target language, a cross-lingual approach is an excellent solution to data scarcity.